-Fay wears many hats and is a professional ecologist and bat worker, with a special interest in landscape and local history.
-Her learning often inspires her song writing, with its themes of nature, local legends and paganism.
-These themes also inspire her work as an accomplished fine artist.
+Fay wears many hats and is also a professional ecologist, with a special interest in bats, botany and historical ecology.
+Her work often inspires her songs and paintings, with its themes of nature and folklore.

 Musical Upbringing & Influences

 Brought up in Coalville, Leicestershire by musical parents, Fay was immersed in music from childhood.